dao-xyz/js-libp2p-noise/README.md

 # js-libp2p-noise
 ## This is a fork for [ChainSafe/js-libp2p-noise](https://github.com/ChainSafe/js-libp2p-noise) where performance gains are made by utilising [libsodium.js](https://www.npmjs.com/package/libsodium-wrappers) (appx.
-20-50% gain) instead of 'stablelib'
+20-50% gain) instead of 'stablelib' for browser usages, and Node crypto native lib from Node apps.

 This fork is ESM only.